Deal with ALL your winter asthma triggers with just TWO tips

 "You might be surprised to know that most people with asthma should be able to live symptom-free – even in winter," says Caroline, Asthma UK Helpline nurse.
 "The two easy tips below have worked time and time again for our callers, so why not try them?"

-Act now to stay well throughout winter and avoid missing work, family life, festive season parties, or even Christmas Day.
+Act now to stay well throughout winter and avoid missing work and family life.

 Two easy ways to tackle your winter asthma triggers